White House allows press into HHS immigration facility but not one spotlighted by congressmen for crowded conditions - KION546

 The Carrizo Springs facility was initially opened under the Trump administration in 2019 to house a surge of unaccompanied minors coming across the border.
 It is intended to shelter minors, unlike Border Patrol facilities.

 The facility is available for children ages 13 to 17, according to HHS.
 Since opening, 1,026 children have been placed at the shelter and 216 children have been discharged, the department says.
-There are currently 810 male minors at the site.
+There are currently 766 minors at the site.
+Capacity is 952.

+According to a network reporter accompanying the delegation, 108 of the children in this facility have tested positive for Covid-19 and did so when they arrived.
+They are kept in negative air pressure dormitories and released after they have two negative Covid tests.

 Homeland Security Secretary Alejandro Mayorkas recently led a bipartisan delegation of senators to El Paso, Texas, to tour facilities and reporters were not allowed to accompany them.
 The Department of Homeland Security said the trip was closed to journalists because of privacy and Covid-19 precautions.

-Note: This story has been updated with details of the visit.